 You'll get the best results if you pair your weight-loss diet with an exercise routine.
-Physical activity helps you burn more calories -- so it's easier to create a calorie deficit for fat loss -- and helps strengthen your muscles so that when you do lose the weight, you'll look more toned and fit.
-The Centers for Disease Control and Prevention recommends at least 75 minutes of vigorous-intensity aerobic exercise or 150 minutes of moderate-intensity cardio each week.
+Physical activity helps you burn more calories — so it's easier to create a calorie deficit for fat loss — and helps strengthen your muscles so that when you do lose the weight, you'll look more toned and fit.
+Health.gov's Dietary Guidelines for Americans recommends at least 75 minutes of vigorous-intensity aerobic exercise or 150 minutes of moderate-intensity cardio each week.

 Build up your chest and abdominal muscles with strength training.
 Pushups, flies and rows work your upper body, including your chest and back, and engage your abs to tone your midsection, while planks and wood chops directly target your abdominal muscles.